TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/CoreMergers/Review.rst

 are taking responsibility of the patch and basically stating that it will not be done until you actively remove your negative vote.

-In the past, we usually had no real problem with someone giving -2 and then not acting responsible.
+To date, we have had no real problem with someone giving -2 and then not acting responsibly.
 It would be great if it stays this way.